-3 Zoom Alternatives to Maintain Your Privacy - The Mac Observer
+5 Zoom Alternatives to Maintain Your Privacy - The Mac Observer

 Things just keep getting worse for Zoom, with multiple privacy violations and security issues found within its service.
-To help our readers I’ve found three Zoom alternatives to try.
+To help our readers I’ve found three Zoom alternatives to try, as well as two runner ups.
 It’s important to mention that I haven’t used any of these myself, but I want to spread awareness of these services.
 All of these are available on multiple platforms.

 Jami